Project 3 People

-Xihong Lin (Project Leader) firstname.lastname@example.org Xihong Lin is Professor of Biostatistics and Co-ordinating Director of Program in Quantitative Genomics of the Harvard School of Public Health.
-My group's major research interests lie in development and application of statistical and computational methods for anlaysis of high-dimensional genomic and 'omics data in population and clinical sciences, and for analysis of correlated data, such as longitudinal, clustered and spatial data.
-We are interested in statistical genetics and genomics, genetic and epigenetic epidemiology, genes and environment and medical genomics.
-Current research projects include genome-wide association studies, next generation sequencing studies, gene-environment interactions, genome-wide DNA methylation studies, pathway analysis and network analysis, and proteomics.
+Xihong Lin -- Project Leader firstname.lastname@example.org Xihong Lin is Professor of Biostatistics and Co-ordinating Director of Program in Quantitative Genomics of Harvard School of Public Health.
+Her group's major research interests lie in development and application of statistical and computational methods for anlaysis of high-dimensional genomic and 'omics data in population and clinical sciences, and for analysis of correlatd data, such as longitudinal, clustered and spatial data.
+The group is interested in statistical genetics and genomics, genetic and epigenetic epidemiology, genes and environment and medica l genomics.
+Current research projects include genome-wide association studies, next generation sequencing studies, gene-envir onment interactions, and genome-wide DNA methylation studies, pathway analysis and network analysis, proteomics.
 Articles: PubMed, Google Scholar.

 Tianxi Cai -- Professor email@example.com Dr. Cai's current research interests are mainly in the area of biomarker evaluation; model selection and validation; prediction methods; personalized medicine in disease diagnosis, prognosis and treatment; statistical inference with high dimensional data; and survival analysis.
 In addition to her methdological research, Dr. Cai also collaborates with the I2B2 (Informatics for Integrating Biology and the Bedside) center on developing a scalable informatics framework that will bridge clinical research data and the vast data banks arising from basic science research in order to better understand the genetic bases of complex diseases.
 Articles: PubMed, Google Scholar.